snd/url-pattern/README.md

 null
 ```

-pattern strings are compiled into regexes at construction.
-this makes `.match()` superfast.
+patterns are compiled into regexes which makes `.match()` superfast.

 ### named segments